garimasikka/HackAI/README.md

 - When the unavailable product in the wishlist becomes available.

 <img src="./images/rem.jpg" alt="message" width="200"/> <img src="./images/rem2.jpg" alt="message" width="200"/>

+## Admin User
+To access the admin features of the application, log in using the following credentials:

+Email ID: admin@admin.com
+Password: 123456

+Once logged in as an admin, you have the authority to:

+- Create new products
+- Delete existing products
+- Edit product details

+These capabilities empower administrators to efficiently manage the product inventory and maintain the application's content.

 # Scope of Improvement